ShaunF777/CS50x-Ground-Control-with-ESP32/station_wroom32/README.md

     access_point.active(False)  # Deactivate access point interface

 ```
+- **KNOWN_NETWORKS:** Supply all the local router details, from which your device can choose to connect.
 - **station = network.WLAN(network.STA_IF):** Creates an instance for connecting to a router.
 - **access_point = network.WLAN(network.AP_IF):** Creates an instance for the ESP32 to act as an access point.
 - **access_point.active(False):** Deactivates the access point interface to prevent others from connecting to the ESP32.